Turning Lemons into Lemonade

 I spent a total of eight weeks in hospital, where I learnt to walk again, to string a sentence together, and to get to a point where I could see light at the end of the tunnel.
 I had lost 12 kilograms in weight in a very short period, most of it muscle mass.
 I put that down, primarily, to being fed through a tube for a couple of weeks following surgery.
 My legs were like matchsticks, I couldn’t put any force through my left leg, let alone ride a bike.
 My entire left side was numb, useless to the point of complete immobility.

 Three weeks at North Shore was followed by a further five weeks in a rehabilitation facility.
-I attempted to discharge myself the day I arrived, a somewhat futile exercise in itself, I couldn’t walk.
+I attempted to, in somewhat of a futile exercise, discharge myself the day I arrived.
+I couldn’t walk so I have no explanation as to the logic behind the attempt.
 The new environment threatened me, a doctor arrived to prevent me from leaving.
 He offered a degree of comfort and at the same time a dose of reality, I was in denial about my condition.
 I came to like and appreciate this doctor, he understood the state of play, he showed the empathy and support that enabled me to eventually get out of there.